-Supv Berube stated: The operating expense is hard to tell on a linear foot basis.
-You are using a little bit of water and some gasoline and diesel fuel.
+Supv.
+Berube stated: The operating expense is hard to tell on a linear foot basis and you are using a little bit of water and some gasoline and diesel.

-Mr. van der Snel stated: The water is ground water so there is no cost; it is only the fuel.
+Mr. van der Snel stated: The water is ground water so there is no costs; it is only the fuel.